Pectin Health Benefits

-Pectin is a complex carbohydrate that is found both in and in between the cell walls of plants.
+Pectin health benefits include a complex carbohydrate that is found both in and in between the cell walls of plants.
 The role of pectin in plants is to regulate the flow of water among cells and help them maintain their structure.
 The best natural sources of pectin are apples, plums, peaches, currants, and carrots.

 As a supplement, pectin in usually associated with providing significant symptom relief for people who suffer with gastrointestinal problems such as irritable bowel syndrome and diarrhea because it acts as a thickening agent.
-There is also research suggesting that pectin has some ability to induce apoptosis (cell suicide) and inhibit proliferation of human prostate cancer cells in the laboratory.
+There is also research suggesting that pectin health benefits include some ability to induce apoptosis (cell suicide) and inhibit proliferation of human prostate cancer cells in the laboratory.
 (Jackson 2007; Yan 2010)

 Modified Citrus Pectin